YuxiXie/YuxiXie.github.io/_pages/vl-csr.md

 ---

-{% for post in site.tasks reversed %}
+{% for post in site.example reversed %}
   {% include case-study-single.html %}
 {% endfor %}